Sensible crossover dressed with stylish supermini looks

 - Practical features

-Trying to gain traction in the small car market requires not one model, but a whole family - which is why the new Fiat 500X has been added to the successful (and retro)500 range of Fiat's superminis.
-This third distinct model in the 500 line, after 500C and 500L, boasts rugged looks and is set to take on the MINI Countryman and closely related Jeep Renegade at their own game.
+Trying to gain traction in the small car market requires not one model, but a whole family - which is why the new Fiat 500X has been added to the successful (and retro) Fiat 500 range.
+This third distinct model in the line-up, after 500C and 500L, boasts rugged SUV looks and is set to take on the MINI Countryman, Vauxhall Mokka and closely-related Jeep Renegade at their own game.

 On offer are two flavours of 500X, one designed to appeal to young inner-city buyers who value style and image above anything else and the other building on that image but with genuine off-road capability for those looking to pursue a range of lifestyle and outdoor activities with regularity.